TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 41/Genesis 41.39.md

 ---

-And Pharaoh said unto Joseph, Forasmuch as God hath showed thee all of this, there is none so discreet and wise as thou:
+Pharaoh said to Joseph, "Because God has shown you all of this, there is none so discreet and wise as you.